aasmul1/Informatikk-Prosjektarbeid/notes/README.md

 # Notes description

-Our app is an intuitive note-taking application.
-Users can easily create new notes and later return to make changes or delete them entirely.
-All notes are presented in a clear list, organized chronologically based on when they were created.
+Our app is an intuitive note-taking application designed for ease and efficiency.
+Users can swiftly create new notes, and when they return, making modifications or deleting notes is easy.
+All notes are initially presented in a clear list, organized chronologically based on their creation date.
+To cater to individual preferences, we've incorporated a sorting feature.
+Users can choose to sort their notes based on 'Created Date', 'Last Edited Date', or alphabetically by 'Title (A-Z)'.
+This added functionality ensures that users have quick access to their information, streamlining their note management process.

 The app has two main functions

- - Creating a new note
+ - Creating notes
-- Editing old notes
+- Editing notes
+- Deleting notes
+- Sorting the list of notes

 ## The application